Merze Tate: Early life and education

+Career

 Despite her excellent academic career, Tate could not find employment in the state.
 At that time, Michigan would not hire African American teachers in its secondary schools.
 Tate received assistance from administrators at Western Michigan and was able to find a teaching position at Crispus Attucks High School in Indianapolis, Indiana.
-Whilst teaching, Tate took a part-time master's degree at Columbia.
+During her five years there, she founded a school travel club which took students to areas around the country.
+Whilst teaching, Tate took a part-time master's degree at Columbia University.

 In 1932, she won an Alpha Kappa Alpha scholarship to study at Oxford University where she took a B.Litt. in International Relations in 1935.
 She matriculated as a Home Student of St Anne's College, and was the first African-American woman member of Oxford University.
+While in Europe, she also attended the Geneva School of International Studies, a summer school of international relations that took place at the Geneva Graduate Institute.
 Subsequently, she gained a Ph.D. from Harvard University.

 In 1936, she became the history and social science department chairman at Bennett College for women, also in North Carolina, where she taught four years.
 She also spent a year at what is now Morgan State University, where she taught political science and was dean of women, before joining the faculty of Howard University.
+Tate was the first black woman to become a faculty member of their history department, and she remained there from her appointment in 1942 until her retirement in 1977.

-Later in her life, she was a world traveler and international correspondent for an African-American publication.
+Later in her life, Tate was a world traveler and international correspondent for an African-American publication.
 She visited the White House annually (including meetings with Eleanor Roosevelt) and attended the 1932 Summer Olympics in Los Angeles.
 Later, she served as a Fulbright Scholar to India from 1950 to 1951.

 In 1964, she published an analysis of the effect of nuclear testing on the inhabitants of the Marshall Islands.

-Tate designed and secured patents for a refrigerator mixing unit.
+Tate also designed and secured patents for a refrigerator mixing unit.

+She died in Washington DC, following a cardiac arrest.
+Her papers are held at Howard University.